 Be sure you understand what is expected of you.
 If you’re signing up for tons of unpaid meetings and trainings, or you have to invest your own money at the outset, you could be inadvertently joining a pyramid scheme!
 Or, you could just be setting yourself up at a bad company.

 If you don’t understand (or, better, believe in) what you’re selling, you won’t do too well at selling it.
 Be sure to sign up with companies whose devices and products make sense to you, because your job is to convince others of why you think it’s the best thing since sliced bread!

 It’s easy to sell something you believe in, though.
 Keep that in mind when you look at companies offering this type of work.
 Do you believe in what you’re going to be promoting?

 Seek out knowledge

 Whether it’s a mentor, additional training, reading materials, or podcasts, you’ll be much better at your job if you make a point to learn everything you can about it.
-Here are a few sales-related resources that might help you on your journey.

 - Sales Skills Training: Consultative Masterclass (Udemy course on selling your own consulting services)